Is Becoming a Doctor Worth It? Why Doctors Don’t Get Rich

 Are Doctors Rich?

-If you’re the type that measures wealth by income, then some doctors are rich.
+If you’re the type that measures wealth by income, then you believe those that hold a medial degree are rich.
 Despite most doctors making good money, some never seem to get ahead.

 Often, they fall prey to Parkinson’s Law which states that “expenses will rise to meet income.”